 Applications are open to individuals from any country, with fluency in English and who must be either competent in the Italian language or have a willingness to engage with it.
 Italian language lessons are provided on site at the BSR during the residency.

 The Rome Fellowship would normally be taken during one of the following three periods: late September to late December; January to March; April to June.
 Exact dates will be agreed with the British School at Rome.
-The fellowship cannot be deferred to a later academic year nor can it run concurrently with a fellowship awarded by another institution.
+The fellowship cannot be deferred to a later academic year nor can it run concurrently with a fellowship awarded by another organisation.

 For further questions on eligibility please contact the Grants & Fellowships Manager.